Barabatia, Bhadrak: Demographics

-Government and Politics
+Government and politics

 Barabatia village is under the Harisinghpur Gram Panchayat which is the local government in panchayati Raj system.
 Ayodhya Rani Jena was the sarpanch of the Panchayat who won the 2017 panchayat election.
-In 2022 panchayat election Ajay Mohanty won election for sarpanch candidate and became the new sarpanch and Dhiren Sahoo elected as panchayat samiti member for the panchayat which is comes under the Tihidi Panchayat Samiti.
-This village is comes under the Chandabali Vidhansabha constituency of Odisha legislative assembly and current MLA is Byomkesh Ray of BJD.
+In 2022 panchayat election Ajay Mohanty won election for sarpanch candidate and became the new sarpanch and Dhiren Sahoo elected as panchayat samiti member for the panchayat which comes under the Tihidi Panchayat Samiti.
+Barabatia comes under the Chandabali Vidhansabha constituency of Odisha legislative assembly and current MLA is Byomkesh Ray of BJD.
 Loksabha constituency is Bhadrak and current MP is Manjulata Mandala of BJD.

 Economy

 In Barabatia village out of total population, 310 were engaged in work activities.
 76.77% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 23.23% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 310 workers engaged in Main Work, 53 were cultivators (owner or co-owner) while 112 were Agricultural labourer.
 Pirahat is the largest market in the locality.
 Most of the people depend upon it.